gdsec-test/threat-research-guidelines/github-actions-threat-doc.md

    - Github hosted images have Python already installed
    - Scripts for self-hosted runners are available from `@v2` - make sure you checkout from this version onwards to automatically setup for self-hosted runners
  - Make sure you use the version matrix with the [Python versions specified](https://raw.githubusercontent.com/actions/python-versions/main/versions-manifest.json) by github team
+   - Python Self hosted runners are supported only for ubuntu, windows, macOS
+     - See for docker containers or set up python by your own actions